skills/write-javascript-actions/README.md

   Encourage users to open new tabs for steps!
   TBD-step-1-notes.
 -->
-### Welcome to this Learning Lab course about Actions where you will build the following:
+### Welcome to this Skills course about Actions where you will build the following:

 - ![screenshot of a pull request in the course with instructions on how to fetch a joke from the API, a second screenshot of a workflow running and outputting the joke: "Guy told me today he did not know what cloning is.
 I told him, that makes 2 of us."](https://user-images.githubusercontent.com/16547949/76105870-cce3a380-5fa3-11ea-8882-7138319b4100.png)